Bricktech2000/Clean-Bash-Prompt/README.md

 ![screenshot](./screenshot.png)

-The bash prompt is divided into 3 parts:
+This bash prompt is divided into 3 parts:
 1. Current username
     * It is gray when logged into a normal user and  becomes cyan when logged into a user with sudo privileges (`$UID=0`)
 2. Current path